-For quite a few years, many conservatives have argued that Health Savings Accounts (HSAs) should play a key role in market-oriented health reform.
+For quite a few years, many conservatives have argued that Health Savings Accounts (HSAs) should play a key role in market-oriented Health Policy.
 HSAs, the advocates say, enable people to have financial “skin in the game” and have the potential to encourage them to shop more smartly for health care services, bringing down spending.
 The counterargument is that they encouraged people to stint on health care, particularly preventive care.

 A new issue brief from the Employee Benefit Research Institute (EBRI) makes a somewhat contrarian observation: Over time, as people build up more money in these accounts, they also tend to spend more.
 There’s also a fair amount of data suggesting that the savings accounts are more beneficial to higher income people.